dperiwal/ToDoApp/README.md

 By Damodar Periwal

+Made the following enhancements to the basic ToDoList app:

+- Added Priority field for a ToDo item; created a model ToDoItem class to hold information about a ToDo item.

+- Enhanced display of the list of ToDo itmes to include an additional column for priorites.

+- Added column headings for Name and Priority.

+- Support for specifying a priority value when adding a new ToDo item.

+- Support for editing the priority value for an existing ToDo item.

+- Automating sorting of the ToDo items in a list based on the priority value (higher to lower).

+- Support for persisting and restoring priority values along with the names of the current ToDo items using a file.

 This initial implementation of the ToDOList assignment has support for the following features:

 - Adding a new item using an EditText view and a Button control